anadon/sfs-settings/docs/source/examples/cli_tool.rst

-Using python-settings with CLI Tools
+Using sfs-settings with CLI Tools
 ====================================

-This example shows how to use python-settings in a command-line interface (CLI) tool.
+This example shows how to use sfs-settings in a command-line interface (CLI) tool.

 CLI Tool Considerations
 -----------------------